Community and Court Interpreters of Ohio Bylaws

 B. Mission Statement

-CCIO is organized to bring together the community of court interpreters in the state of Ohio; to advocate and promote the interpreting profession and the ethical and professional standards of interpreting; to provide a forum for discussion of interpreting issues among interpreters, agencies, organizations and individuals who contract for interpreting services; to share information amongst its membership and interested parties; to organize and conduct courses and workshops for training and continuing education of interpreters; to hold regularly scheduled meetings; to serve in an advisory capacity to interpreters, courts, attorneys, law enforcement, agencies and organizations who contract for interpreting services, and other businesses and groups regarding issues related to interpreters and interpreting.
+CCIO is organized to bring together the community of court interpreters in the state of Ohio; to advocate and promote the interpreting profession and the ethical and professional standards of interpreting; to provide a forum for discussion of interpreting issues among interpreters, agencies, organizations and individuals who contract for interpreting services; to share information amongst its membership and interested parties; to organize and conduct courses and workshops for training and continuing education of interpreters; to serve in an advisory capacity to interpreters, courts, attorneys, law enforcement, agencies and organizations who contract for interpreting services, and other businesses and groups regarding issues related to interpreters and interpreting.

 The By-laws constitute the code of rules adopted by CCIO for the regulation and management of its affairs.